Become an adjunct faculty coach at a top 100 university and play a pivotal role in shaping the emerging practitioners in your field!

 Adjunct faculty coaches are hired to teach on a course-by-course basis depending on enrollment needs.
 Given expected enrollment volume, there may be opportunities to teach multiple course sections over time.

 Further, applicants commit in joining the University of Denver and University College to build an educational community that embodies inclusivity and diversity.
 We embrace a commitment to inclusive excellence by fostering a welcoming environment for our diverse students, staff, and instructors to learn and grow.
-We embed the values of diversity and inclusivity in all our programs.
-To learn more about inclusive excellence at the University of Denver, please visit http://www.du.edu/cme/resources/inclusive-excellence.html).
+We embed the values of diversity, equity, and inclusion (DEI) in all our programs.
+To learn more about DEI at the University of Denver, please visit http://www.du.edu/cme/resources/inclusive-excellence.html).

 Essential Functions and Teaching Approach